wje-coder/Assignment3gw8525/README.md

 user: "root",
 password: "",   // or your password
 database: "test"
+CORS  helps to ensure the app is in server.js

-Foreign key: Heps to ensure that student.id and courses.crscode are defined as Primary Key before creating transcript/teaches
+Foreign key: Heps to ensure that student.id and courses.crscode are defined as Primary Key before creating transcript/teaches Backend uses mysql2 driver and express with endpoints to implement the 10 join quiries.
+Frontend is able to deploy Vite dev server locally.